Zoom Search Engine FAQ - Features

 So people with Linux and Unix servers (including ourselves) create a set of index files on their desktop PC and upload the index files to the server on a periodic basis.
 The indexing and uploading can be scheduled from your desktop to happen automatically.

-Update #2: It seems Zoom runs OK on Intel based Mac's that run the Parallels Desktop on OS X. We haven't tested this ourselves but some users have reported it works.
+Note #2: It seems Zoom runs OK on Intel based Mac's that run the Parallels Desktop on OS X. We haven't tested this ourselves but some users have reported it works.

 Note that the indexer only needs to be run once (or how ever often you update your website) in order to create and update the "index data" that your search page needs.
 Once these index files are created from a Windows machine running the Indexer, you can host your search page on any web server, regardless of the Operating System.